onetwosri/no-teleport-olm/lightning cycle olm.md

 https://streamable.com/o8hgvi

 ##### Scenario 3: Killing the mage hand from the thumb area (maging 1t behind olm)

-This method is simpler (imo) than the on-tick variant, so if you are having trouble memorizing both, I recommend always maging 1t behind so that you only need to do this one.

 If you are maging 1t behind olm, then after you kill the hand, run to the melee safespot and hit the hand.
 Then, tank two hits to check the cycle while making your way to the thumb.